learn-co-curriculum/angular-hello-world-lab/README.md

 Inside `MainController`, assign some values to the `$scope` object.
 You could copy our previous example - create the properties `name`, `email` and `phone`.

 Now, we need to display these values inside our HTML.
 Using `{{ }}` (double curlys), display the values you created.

+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/angular-hello-world-lab'>Angular Hello World Lab</a> on Learn.co and start learning to code for free.</p>